KevinAlavik/pot/README.md

 # Pot
-Pot is an opensource packagemanager
+Pot is an opensource package manager to install binaries/executables for unix based systems